Dauphin Island Campground: Camp Next to the Gulf and Mobile Bay

 Camping on Dauphin Island

-If you have an RV or small camper, then you know camping on the coast is one of the best parts of RV life.
-Dauphin Island, Alabama, is known as the sunset capital of Alabama and is an island gem.
+If you have an RV or small camper, camping on the coast is one of the best parts of RV life.
+Dauphin Island, Alabama, is known as the sunset capital of Alabama and truly is a gem of the South.

-Located south of Mobile, off the central coast, the island is home to beautiful beaches and blue water.
+Located south of Mobile, off the coast, the island is home to beautiful beaches.
 It’s known for having fewer crowds than other popular Gulf Coast destinations such as Gulf Shores, Alabama, or Pensacola, Florida.

 Dauphin Island Campground Details